haydenlikehey/matchMaker/readme.md

 ## Hello

 Another codecademy project.
-Hoping to finish the "Learn C++" by the end of the year.
+Hoping to finish the "Learn C++" course by the end of the year.

 I *hope* it'll happen.